josdejong/ducktype/README.md

 # ducktype

-Flexible data validation using a ducktype interface.
+Flexible data validation using a duck type interface.
 For JavaScript and Node.js.

 As JavaScript is a loosely typed language, any variable can contain any type of data, and any type of data can be passed as arguments any function.